fengyanshi/shi_website/_build/html/_sources/pub_journal.rst.txt

 #.
 Wang, G., Liang, Q., and Shi, F., Analytical and numerical investigation of trapped ocean waves along a submerged ridge, submitted to JFM, 2019.

 #.
 Zhang, C, Kirby, J. T., Shi, F., Ma, G., and Grilli, S., "A two-layer non-hydrostatic landslide model for tsunami generation on irregular bathymetry.
 Part 1.
-Theoretical basis.", submitted to Ocean Modelling, Feb.
-2020.
+Theoretical basis.", submitted to Ocean Modelling, in revision.

 #.
 Zhang, C, Kirby, J. T., Shi, F., Ma, G., and Grilli, S., "A two-layer non-hydrostatic landslide model for tsunami generation on irregular bathymetry.
 Part 2.
-Numerical discretization and model validation.", submitted to Ocean Modelling, Feb.
-2020.
+Numerical discretization and model validation.", submitted to Ocean Modelling, in revision.

 #.
 Tehranirad, B., Kirby, J. T., and Shi, F., A model for tsunami-induced morphology adjustment, Pure and Applied Geophysics, in revision.